 Mr. Schechter has received an AV® Peer Review rating from the Martindale Hubbell International Law Directory.

-Mr. Schechter has been named by San Diego Super Lawyers magazine as one of the top attorneys in San Diego for 2008, 2009, 2015, 2016, 2017 and 2018.
+Mr. Schechter has been named by San Diego Super Lawyers magazine as one of the top attorneys in San Diego for 2008, 2009, and 2015 to 2021.
 Only five percent of the lawyers in San Diego are named by Super Lawyers.
 Recently, Mr. Schechter was selected as a finalist for the 2019 San Diego Business Journal Leaders in Law Award.

 - Rowan University (B.A., 1980)

 - California Western School of Law (J.D., magna cum laude, 1984)

 - Pepperdine University School of Law, Straus Institute for Dispute Resolution, Mediating the Litigated Case, 2018